WHY YOU NEED TO CELEBRATE MARDI GRAS AT DISNEY WORLD

 You will need a few more items: A good water bottlesunscreena backpack, your phone charger, and sunglasses.

 Some people also bring along Mardi Gras beads and trinkets.
 These make great conversation starters.
-They are also nice to give out to Cast Members from our local area to give them a taste of home.
+They are also nice to give out to Disney Cast Members from our local area to give them a taste of home.

 The Mayor of Mardi Gras and a Mardi Gras Jester at Port Orleans French Quarter Walt Disney World Resorts